 All figures shown in this annual financial report, other than a rate in the dollar, are rounded to the nearest dollar.
-Amounts are presented in Australian Dollars.

-d) Comparative figures
+Amounts are presented in Australian Dollars d) Comparative figures e) Budget comparative figures

 Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year.